fmExcense/compositeurdigital.github.io/en/form.md

 ### Results

 Results are saved on disk in the `Documents \ Compositeur Digital Form` folder.
-In this file a line with all the answers is added each time the `Save` button in pressed in the form.
+In this file a line with all answers is added each time the `Save` button in pressed in the form.

 [Back to supported types](content_types.md)